SiGiL-Cpp/CppCraft/pages/05-processing.md

 They pull a drawer off the wall and leave it out for later (the *stack frame*).

-Then they reache for the first scroll of instructions.
+Then they reach for the first scroll of instructions.

 ### Starting the work

-#### Reding instructions
+#### Reading instructions

-Since your apprentice cannot memorize the full set of scrolls (there's an awful lot of them, and well, you know that apprentice has their own challenges), they start by picking the first one, carfully copy sixteen or so instructions, and walk to the desk.
+Since your apprentice cannot memorize the full set of scrolls (there's an awful lot of them, and well, you know that apprentice has their own challenges), they start by picking the first one, carefully copy sixteen or so instructions, and walk to the desk.

 The magical L-containers (*CPU-cache* or *L-cache*) create a copy of the